CogStack/CogStack-NiFi/deploy/WORKFLOWS.md

 During normal work, the user has possibility to create and store own template workflows.
 These workflows are represented as XML files and so can be easily further shared or modified.

-The templates mentioned in the introduction section may REQUIRE some minor configuration such as addting the passwords to the ES connectors (u: `admin`, pw:`admin`) and to the SSLContext Controller, the trust/key(store) password is `cogstackNifi`.
+The templates mentioned in the introduction section may REQUIRE some minor configuration such as addting the passwords to the ES connectors (u: `admin`, pw:`admin`) and to the SSLContext Service Controller, the trust/key(store) password is `cogstackNifi`.

+Every time you make change to the SSL Service Controller you MUST verify/validate all the properties first,

 # Ingesting free-text documents (DB → ES)
 This workflow implements a common data ingestion pipeline: reading from a database and storing the free-text data alongside selected structured fields into Elasticsearch.